Southworth & Hawes: Dispersion of the archives

 Hawes lived until 1901, continuing to operate a studio and carefully protecting its sizeable archive.
 The archives were finally dispersed during the Great Depression.
-Most made their way into three museums (George Eastman House, Metropolitan Museum of Art and Museum of Fine Arts, Boston), while only a comparatively few have ever been privately held.
+Most made their way into three museums (George Eastman Museum, Metropolitan Museum of Art and Museum of Fine Arts, Boston), while only a comparatively few have ever been privately held.
 However, on April 27, 1999, a previously unknown hoard of 240 Southworth & Hawes daguerreotypes appeared at Sotheby's auction from the estate of David Feigenbaum.
 The total sales price realized was $3.3 million.